indygreg/python-zstandard/README.rst

 API
 ===

 The compiled C extension provides a ``zstd`` Python module.
-This module exposes the following interfaces.
+The CFFI bindings provide a ``zstd_cffi`` module.
+Both provide an identical API interface.
+The types, functions, and attributes exposed by these modules are documented in the sections below.

 ZstdCompressor
 --------------